Synthetixio/SIPs/content/sccp/sccp-166.md

 ## Motivation

 Analysis of on-chain data has shown that with the implementation of [SIP-184 for dynamic fees](https://sips.synthetix.io/sips/sip-184), lower base exchange fees are now feasible.
-This SCCP proposes to lower base exchange fees for sBTC, sETH, and sLINK to 25bp on Optimism, and also lower the dynamic fee parameter `exchangeDynamicFeeThreshold` to 25bp.
+This SCCP proposes to lower base exchange fees for sBTC, sETH, sLINK, sSOL, and sUSD to 25bp on Optimism, and also lower the dynamic fee parameter `exchangeDynamicFeeThreshold` to 25bp.

 ## Copyright